Abrinca/arx-docker-template/README.md

-# OpenGenomeBrowser Docker Template
+# Arx Docker Template

-This repository contains a docker-compose setup for the OpenGenomeBrowser Setup
+This repository contains a docker-compose setup for the Arx Setup

 ## How to use it?